 Sand filters require a sediment forebay or equivalent pretreatment device.
-Locate sand filters off-line from the primary conveyance/ detention systems.
-Design sand filters large enough to handle runoff from the storm associated with the required water quality volume, i.e., one inch or one half inch rain event.
+Locate sand filters off-line from the primary conveyance/ detention systems This may require two manholes to act as flow diverters.
+Design sand filters large enough to handle runoff from the storm event and the water quality volume associated with the EPA curve for sand filters to achieve 90% TSS removal/60% TP removal if new development or 80% TSS removal/50% TP removal for Redevelopment.

 Fit stormwater conveyances with flow splitters or weirs to route the required volume of runoff to the sand filter.
-Allow excess runoff to bypass the sand filter and continue on to another SCM designed to accommodate the necessary stormwater quantity.
+Sand filters must be designed to be offline.
+Allow runoff in excess of the design volume to bypass the sand filter and continue on to another SCM designed to provide peak runoff rate reduction

-Design

-See the following for complete design references:

-Developments in Sand Filter Technology to Treat Stormwater Runoff, Article 105, and Further Developments in Sand Filter Technology, Article 106, in the Practice of Stormwater Protection

-Georgia Stormwater Manual 2004

-Connecticut Stormwater Manual

-North Carolina Department of Environment and Natural Resources Stormwater SCM Manual 2007

 Two key design principles for sand filters are visibility and simplicity.
 A visible sand filter is more apt to be adequately operated and maintained.
 Complex designs are more expensive and difficult to operate and maintain.
 Typically, sand filter systems are designed with two components, a pretreatment component and a filtering component.
 The pretreatment component is a sediment forebay or vegetated filter strip designed to reduce the sediment load to the filtering component.
 Pre-settling also slows the runoff velocity and spreads it evenly across the top of the filter component.

+The bottom of sand filters must be installed at least 2-feet above Seasonal High Groundwater.
+Maintenance access must be provided in the design.
+Sand filters need to meet setback requirements.

 Generally, the volume of the sediment forebay should be equal to or greater than the filtering capacity.
 Design the filter to capture finer silt and clay particles and other pollutants in the runoff.
 Sand filters are designed to function as a stormwater quality control practice, and not to provide detention for downstream areas.
 Therefore, locate them as off-line systems, away from the primary conveyance/ detention system.
 Design the pretreatment component to settle out coarse sediments that may clog the sand filter and reduce its effectiveness.

 Use a design filtration rate of 2 inches/hour.
 Although this rate is low compared to published values for sand, it reflects actual rates achieved by sand filters in urban areas.
 Using Darcy’s Law, design the sand filter to completely drain within 24 hours or less, because there is little storm storage available in the sand filter if a second storm occurs.